 Other early warning signs of a flare-up may include:

 Your asthma action plan should tell you how to handle early signs of a flare-up.
-This may mean using your rescue medicine or adjusting your controller meds slightly.
+This may mean using your quick-relief medicine or adjusting your long-term control meds slightly.

 Flare-ups do happen, of course.
 An important part of staying away from the ER or your doctor's office is calmly and carefully following your asthma action plan when you do have a flare-up.
 Most flare-ups, when treated as your doctor tells you to, will go away quickly and not require a visit to the ER.